-Lee Godbold has her B.S. degree in Deaf Education from Stephen F. Austin State University and her M.Ed. in Interpreting from the University of North Florida.
+Lee Godbold has her B.S. degree in Deaf Education and M.Ed. in ASL/English Interpretation.
 She taught in inner city Houston for three years prior to going into full-time interpreting.
 She has worked as an interpreter for Texas School for the Deaf since 2008, as well as mentors interns from across the United States and Canada.
 Lee spent the 2013-14 school-year in India where she worked and trained sign language interpreters (Hindi, English, ASL).

 Outside of her passion for interpreting, Lee loves traveling, reading, food trucks, and archery.
-Her goals include pursuing her Court Interpreter certification and continuing to challenge herself both professionally and personally.
+Her goals include pursuing her Qualified Mental Health Interpreter certification and continuing to challenge herself both professionally and personally.